 However, we also explore some alternatives.
 How about building up your business in the major maritime city Da Nang?
-Or Haiphong, industrial hub with population over 2 million people.
+Or Haiphong, an industrial hub with a population over 2 million people.

 Where and why to set up business in Vietnam?

-Choosing location for the business usually comes down to the following aspects:
+Choosing a location for the business usually comes down to the following aspects: